KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Proposed method

 Finally, the calibration parameter for the margin value of instances belonging to the c-\textit{th} class is determined as follows:

-where $\gamma \in (0,1)$ is a hyper-parameter that balances the scaling contribution of sample concentration and the population.
-We apply the margin values by utilizing the function proposed by ArcFace.
-Thus, with $m_0$ is a fixed initial margin value, the final classification loss looks as follows:
+where $\gamma \in (0,1)$ is a hyper-parameter that balances the contribution of the concentration and population weights.
+We apply the additive margin values proposed by ArcFace.
+Thus, $m_0$ is a fixed initial margin value and the final classification loss can be defined as follows: